 "Absolutely NOT!"
 Vernon Dursley yelled, before slamming the door.
 Harry blinked as the plant boxes rattled slightly from the force of the slam.
 Rain clouds were gathering overheard, the wind was picking up, and the inside of the house still slightly smelled of dinner.
 He could hear Dudley laughing about something stupid inside – probably the telly.
 Still, Harry thought his Uncle's reaction was rather tame, all things considering.

 Snape stood slightly behind him, trying to stifle a cough, and with a miserable look on his face.
 Harry wondered if he was getting sick, as when they'd been walking up the street, Harry thought he saw Snape drink from a potion phial and then steam escaping Snape's ears.
-He wasn't suicidal enough to ask though.
+He wasn't dumb enough to ask though.

 "Dursley!"
 Snape yelled, pounding on the door with his fist.
 Harry did a quick mental check as he waited for his Uncle to open the door again.
 Invisibility cloak was hidden under his shirt, wand was tucked into his long sock, and a packet of biscuits were sellotaped to the underside of Hedwig's cage, which had a slightly raised bottom.